Diversity, Equity & Inclusion

 Initiatives to Foster Corporate Culture

-- Diversity and Inclusion Session (former name: Companywide Diversity Promotion Forum): 1,040 participants in FY2021 (Fujitsu, domestic Group companies, and each overseas region)
+- DE&I Session (former name: Companywide Diversity Promotion Forum): 516 participants in FY2022 (Fujitsu, domestic Group companies, and each overseas region)

 - Incorporated DE&I questions into our annual global engagement survey

-- Held Female Employee Career Workshop: 207 participants in FY2021 (Fujitsu and domestic Group companies)
+- Held Female Employee Career Workshop: 356 participants in FY2022 (Fujitsu and domestic Group companies)

-- Network groups for gender empowerment and diversity (in each region)
+- Activities of Network groups for gender empowerment and diversity (in each region)

-- Gender Pay Gap Program (NWE region, Global Delivery)
+- Conducted Gender Pay Gap Program (Europe (NWE area), Global Delivery)

 Initiatives for Health, Disability and Accessibility